faraway1nspace/Flexible-R-SliceSampler/README.md

 ### Syntax in Flexible-R-SliceSampler

-We will now re-write the above JAGS ZIPpoisson model as log-posterior **R-functions**.
+We will now re-write the above JAGS ZIPpoisson model using pure **R-functions** to run the `slice.sample` function.
+It is easy.

-In particular, for each variable (`lambda` and `psi`), we must write a log-posterior function that computes the likelihood and the prior (logged).
-The posteriors can be **unnormalized**, making it relatively simple to compute (basically, we just the sum of the log-likelihood and log-priors).
+In particular, for each variable (`lambda` and `psi`), we must write a log-posterior function that ingests the data, the prior parameters, and computes the log-likelihood at `x` and the log-prior-density at `x`.
+Importantly, the posteriors can be **unnormalized**, so we merely have to return the log-likelihood and log-prior-density at `x`.

 Here are the log-posterior functions for `lambda` and `psi`, which correspond to the above JAGS/BUGS model.
 Notice that we make use of native R density functions like `dnorm`, `dpois`, etc.: